sindresorhus/conf/readme.md

 It also has the added bonus that it will maintain a config file's integrity: if the file is changed in any way then decryption will not work, in which case the store will just reset back to its default state.

+When specified, the `Conf` module will encrypt the store using the `"aes-256-cbc"` encryption algorithm.

 ### Instance

 You can use [dot-notation](https://github.com/sindresorhus/dot-prop) in a `key` to access nested properties.